sirech/homepage2/src/pages/articles/2019-12-05-jest-fail-test-if-unexpected-network-request-happens/index.md

 afterEach(cleanup)
 ```

 It is very useful to fail on `console.error`, because that will show that there were pending requests.
 However, that output can be fairly confusing.
 We had a test in my project that was failing because we added a new section to a component.
-It wasn't obvious that the new section was fetching data from an endpoint, so we actually ended up "fixing" it by adding `await wait()` statements all over the place.
+It wasn't obvious that the new section was fetching data from an endpoint.
+We ended up "fixing" it by adding `await wait()` statements all over the place.

 That didn't address the underlying issue, though.
 I had to spend quite a bit of time digging into it before I figured out what was going on.
 We want clearer feedback.